- Purchase the complete Expat Arrivals Budapest Guide (PDF)

-Expats certainly won’t have to worry about a shortage of quality education in Budapest.
-Hungarians value education very highly, sometimes even placing excessive stress on parents and children.
-Both local and international schools in Budapest therefore provide a high standard of education.
+Expats certainly won’t have to worry about a shortage of quality education and schools in Budapest.
+Hungarians highly value education, sometimes even placing excessive stress on parents and children.
+Therefore, expat parents will find that both local and international schools in Budapest offer an excellent standard of education.

 Public schools in Budapest